kawansoft/SympleGit-Java/README.md

 File repoDir = GitTestUtils.createIfNotTexistsTemporaryGitRepo();
 The class GitTestUtils and the createIfNotTexistsTemporaryGitRepo method already exist, do not create them.

-As the repoDirt is real and exists as Git repo, do not use mock in the code, use only real calls.
+As the repoDir is real and exists as a Git repo, do not use mocking in the code, use only real calls.

 ${0}=GitRepo
 ```